15 Dollar-Store Travel Hacks to Make Your Life Easier

 13. What to buy: Plastic storage bags

-The hack: Place each individual shoe in a bag so that you can stuff them in available nooks and crannies in your suitcase — it's a good way to make the best use of space.
+Place each individual shoe in a bag so that you can stuff them in available nooks and crannies in your suitcase — it's a good way to make the best use of space.

 Bonus hack: Bring a few extras to pack things like wet swimsuits and dirty socks.